dannyramasawmy/ElasticMatrix/README.md

     control, (2007).

 ### Update log:
+2019-08-20
+- html documentation added for most example scripts.
+- All Functions have been refactored (however, new bug in calcualteDispersionCurveCoarse).

 2019-07-31
 - Some functions in src-pw have been made static methods.
 - Header documentation for every function.
-- All functions in src-pw (Except calculateDispersionCurves) have been re-factored to the BUG coding standard.
+- All functions in src-pw (Except calculateDispersionCurves) have been refactored to the BUG coding standard.

 2019-07-18
 - Reorder folders, delete some data and papers from documentation (replaced with a reference list).